mahan66/cdda/README.md

 # cdda
-This is the implenetation of the paper "M. Karimian, H. Beigy, Concept Drift Handling: A Domain Adaptation Perspective".
+This is the implenetation of the paper "Karimian, M., & Beigy, H. (2023).
+Concept drift handling: A domain adaptation perspective.
+Expert Systems with Applications, 224, 119946. https://doi.org/10.1016/j.eswa.2023.119946".

 To run the code, please first install the [scikit-multiflow](https://scikit-multiflow.readthedocs.io/en/stable/installation.html) library.